kazu-pl/novel-server/README.md

 - `3` - run `swagger-jsdoc -d src/config/swagger-def.json src/Router.ts` where `src/Router.ts` are the paths to your files with JSDoc comments

+#### WARNING:

+if you just want to generate interfaces (not whole client) then you can create `schemas.ts` and describe `@swagger` schemas inside of it and pass path to that file. `src/Router.ts` needs to be passed if you have schemas described inside of `Router.ts` and not in separate file or if you want to generate whole client

 - `3a` - you can also add script for generating `json` file like so:

 ```